-Let us consider an energy source that generates a wave in a medium with prescribed properties.
-With the same energy source, let us consider a change in the medium and the resulting change in the wavefield inside and outside the medium.
+Let's consider an energy source that generates a wave in a medium with prescribed properties.
+With the same energy source, let's consider a change in the medium and the resulting change in the wavefield inside and outside the medium.
 Scattering theory is a form of perturbation theory that relates a change (or perturbation) in a medium to a corresponding change (or perturbation) in the original wavefield.
-When the medium changes, the resulting wavefield changes.
-The direct inverse solution (Weglein et al., 2003; Zhang, 1 2006) for determining earth mechanical properties is derived from the operator identity that relates the change in a medium's properties and the commensurate change in the wavefield within and exterior to the medium.
-Let $L_0$ , L, $G_0$ , and G be the differential operators and Green's functions for the reference and actual media, respectively, that satisfy where $\delta$ is a Dirac delta function.
-I define the perturbation operator V and the scattered wavefield $\psi_s$ as follows:
+When the medium changes the resulting wavefield changes.
+The direct inverse solution (Weglein et al., 2003; Zhang, 2006) for determining earth mechanical properties is derived from the operator identity that relates the change in a medium's properties and the commensurate change in the wavefield both within and exterior to the medium.
+Let $L_0$ , L, $G_0$ , and G be the differential operators and Green's functions for the reference and actual media, respectively, that satisfy:

-$$L_0 G_0 = \delta$$ and $LG = \delta$ , (4)
+$$L_0 G_0 = \delta$$ and $L G = \delta$ ,